 “He is amazing … everybody that meets him loves him.”

 Tanisha also says that Jaden was her inspiration for going through the Habitat program.
-The family is currently living in a small, cramped two-bedroom duplex, and with Jaden’s prosthetic leg, they have an urgent need for a home that is handicap accessible.
+Before building and moving into their Habitat home, the family lived in a small, cramped two-bedroom duplex, and with Jaden’s prosthetic leg, they had an urgent need for a home that is handicap accessible.

-“I looked at what I could do … And to look at a house that’s handicap accessible, that I could afford … there was just no way I could do it.”
+“I looked at what I could do (to rent or buy with a conventional mortgage) … And to look at a house that’s handicap accessible, that I could afford … there was just no way I could do it.”

 Her aunt (a Habitat homeowner) encouraged Tanisha to apply for homeownership through Knoxville Habitat.
 Tanisha had been inspired by how her aunt has paid off her mortgage and built a better future.

-And now, Tanisha and her children look forward to the next blessing in their lives … a home.
+And now, Tanisha and her children are experiencing one of the greatest blessings in their lives … a home.
 A home that is handicap accessible, where each child can have his/her own room, and where this inspirational mother and her children can build their future in a place they can truly call “home.”

 “They (my children) already have such a sense of pride, and they are seeing how if you work hard and have your priorities straight, you can accomplish anything you want to.”